BluBloos/Pokemon-Demo/README.md

 the project since then, but the majority of the codebase remains unchanged from the original version.

 Video game (Pokemon Clone) made completely from scratch and in C, just like @ <a href="https://handmadehero.org/">Handmade Hero</a>.
-Disclaimer: I do not own any of the assets used in this project (images and sound used), these are the intellectual property of <a href="https://www.nintendo.com/">Nintendo</a>.
+Disclaimer: I do not own any of the assets used in this project (images and sound used); these are the intellectual property of <a href="https://www.nintendo.com/">Nintendo</a>.

 To play the game, you can head over to https://pokemondemo.ncabral.ca/.